Back to Subjects Menu

 In Years 9, 10 and 11 the year groups are set and taught according to ability.
 We are following the Edexcel (1-9) syllabus.
 Students will study a range of topics over the GCSE course in the strands of Number, Algebra, Ratio and Proportion, Geometry and Measures, Probability and Statistics.
 There are regular assessments in class, as well as Mock assessments.
 In the Summer of Year 11 students will sit 3 papers, one non-calculator and two calculator papers.

-Year 10 Maths Curriculum Plan - Autumn
+Year 10 Maths Higher Curriculum Plan - Autumn

-Year 10 Maths Curriculum Plan - Spring
+Year 10 Maths Foundation Curriculum Plan - Spring

-Year 10 Maths Curriculum Plan - Summer
+Year 10 Maths Higher Curriculum Plan - Spring Term

-Year 11 Maths Curriculum Plan
+Year 11 Maths Higher Curriculum Plan - Spring

 KS5